microsoft/vscode-appcenter/README.md

     * Change if release should be mandatory
     * Make new CodePush release

+## Test

+If your React Native application has UI tests you can run it in App Center cloud using extension.

+### Preparing tests

+In order to run the tests in App Center cloud you need [App Center CLI](https://github.com/Microsoft/appcenter-cli).
+To install it run `npm install -g appcenter-cli` in terminal.

+#### iOS

+Currently, extension supports running of XCUI tests only.
+Please, follow [the instructions for App Center portal docs](https://docs.microsoft.com/en-us/appcenter/test-cloud/preparing-for-upload/xcuitest) to prepare tests for uploading to the App Center cloud.

+### Running tests

+1. Open **App Center menu** and then click **Test** button.

+TODO image

+2. To run tests you can use two options: `Run UI tests` and `Run UI tests asynchronously`.
+Command `Run UI tests` will start to build your application for testing, upload it together with tests to App Center cloud and then run it there waiting for tests to be done.
+Command `Run UI tests asynchronously` does the same thing except it exits the command when tests are uploaded, without waiting for test results.
+Choose the one you prefer the most.
+Also, you can track progress of command below in status bar.

+TODO image

+3. Then select device configuration for tests.

+TODO image

+4. After that `Output->React Native` window will be opened where you can monitor progress of build, upload and run of the tests.

+TODO image

 ## Contributing
 There are a couple of ways you can contribute to this repo: